What Is Summer Nectar Dearth?

 Use an enclosed hive top feeder.
 An entrance feeder only serves to attract robbers to the entrance.

 Some beekeepers recommend open feeding.
-Open feeding involves setting up large, community feeding stations where bees get sugar syrup away from the hive.
+Open feeding involves setting up large community feeding stations where bees get sugar syrup away from the hive.

 Set Up Watering Locations

-Just like with feeders, try to set up any watering to minimize the risk of drowning to the bees.
+Like feeders, try to set up any watering to minimize the risk of drowning to the bees.
 You can find lots of creative ways to provide water.

 Shallow saucers or bird baths filled with marbles or pebbles are great for providing water and landing spots for the bees.
 Check out this video for an example: